NextCenturyCorporation/nucleus-data-server/README.md

 ## Technical Stack

-The Neon Server is a [Spring Boot](https://spring.io/projects/spring-boot) WebFlux Java application built using Gradle plugins.
+The NUCLEUS Data Server is a [Spring Boot](https://spring.io/projects/spring-boot) WebFlux Java application built using the Gradle plugins.

 ### Modules

 The application is built using multiple custom modules:

-* The **server** module contains the core Neon Server code.
+* The **server** module contains the core Data Server code.
 * The **sqladapter** module contains the SQL JDBC datastore adapter that currently supports MySQL and PostgreSQL.
 * The **esadapter** module contains the Elasticsearch REST datastore adapter.
 * The **common** module contains the common adapter and model classes.